 "Thank you."

-"If you don't know how to use it, ask the servant."
+"If you don't know how to use it, ask the staff."

 "I can manage without asking."

-Atem looked at the contacts list once more.
-The three names had been entered properly, in full.
+Atem looked at the list of contacts once more.
+All three names were entered properly, in kanji.

 "As of today."

-"Good.
-Now we can stay in touch.
-Can I give your number to Joey and the others?"
+"That's great.
+Now we can reach each other.
+Can I give it to Joey and the others?"

-He ended the call.
-Atem stood in the corridor and looked at the screen once more.
+He hung up, and standing there in the corridor, Atem looked at the screen once more.

 Today was a good day, Atem thought.
-Good pulls, and he'd seen his friends.
-And now he had a phone.
+The card pulls were good, and he'd seen his friends.
+He'd gotten a phone.

-Tomorrow was scheduled to be, once again, a day with nothing in particular planned.
+Tomorrow, too, was scheduled to be a day with nothing in particular in it.

-The beginning of it was Atem wanting more stimulation.
+The beginning of the whole affair was that Atem wanted more stimulation.

-More precisely: "I'd like to buy more cards, and apparently there are various things to do on a phone."
-He said this to Seto at dinner.
+More precisely: "I buy cards, and beyond that, apparently there are various things to play on the phone."
+And so on.
+He said as much to Seto at dinner.

 Seto looked at him for a while.